grrretchen/advent-of-code-2022/README.md

 ### Day 01 - Calorie Counting ###
 1. Find the grouping of numbers with the greatest sum.
 2. Find the top 3 totals

+### Day 02 - Rock Paper Scissors ###
+1. Calculate a score based on the inputs of each player's hands